Domikohlh/qf-chitrea/README.md

 # Note
 1. Original data have 20,206 na and 2 columns of  constant variance which has been removed
 2. But the data ran pmm still has 2036 na remained.
 Needs to get in depth into that.
-Otherwise we cannot run PCA or even other ML model
+Otherwise we cannot run PCA or even other ML model (R)
 3. There are 143 numerical columns that are not imputed by pmm for unknown reason.
+(R)
 4. Tried running the pmm with 20 interations, but still ended up with 2036 na remained with unknown reason.
+(R)
-5. Now trying to run the data in Python.
+5. Now trying to run the data in Python...

 # Reminder
 1. Can you give me more details about the data you gave me in the zip file and how could they be used?
 (Dom)
-2. Feel free to change the objectives if you have anything more in-details
+2. Feel free to change anything if you have more details.